cjstefanovich/FDA-recall-search-tool/README.md

 ### **Evaluation design:**

 I built a 20-query benchmark (*test_queries.csv*) covering infant formula, allergens, pathogens, foreign material, and related topics.
 Relevance labels are graded (2 = highly relevant, 1 = relevant, 0 = non-relevant). *relevance_judgments.csv* contains 237 labeled pairs across 206 unique recalls, built from a pooled top-10 candidate set across all four configurations: baseline (no expansion, no PRF), expansion, PRF, and full (expansion + PRF).
 I report P@5, R@10, MAP, NDCG@10, and average latency.
 For P@k, R@k, and MAP, grades 1 and 2 count as relevant.
-All runs use *top_k = 10*, normalization, and no facet filters, so MAP is computed over each query’s top 10 ranked documents only. *run_experiments.py* regenerates result CSVs and plots.
+All runs use *top_k = 10*, normalization, and no facet filters, so MAP is computed over each query's top 10 ranked documents only. *run_experiments.py* regenerates result CSVs and plots.

 ### **Quantitative results:**